1400-1600 RenaissanceHistorical sitesWar & Peace

 Did you know... that there are even people who say that in Steenvoorde a real Protestant temple stood?

-Tip 1: Don't miss the Steenmeulen and its rural museum of Terdegem visit.
-These are only a few kilometers from the center of Steenvoorde.
+Tip 1: Don't miss out on visiting the Steenmeulen and its rural museum in Terdegem .
+These are only a few kilometres from the centre of Steenvoorde.

-Tip 2: While you're there, visit Cassel and especially the beautiful gardens of the Wouwenberghof.
+Tip 2: If you are in the area, visit Cassel and certainly the beautiful gardens of the Wouwenberghof.

-Tip 3: If you want to know even more about the genesis of French Flanders: visit the Maison de la Bataille 1677 in Noordpene.
+Tip 3: If you want to know more about the history of French Flanders, visit the Maison de la Bataille 1677 in Noordpene.

-Tip 4: Hotel and restaurant Hostellerie Kemmelberg **** is excellently located to discover this region and its rich history 😉.
+Tip 4: Castel Mino is excellently located to discover this region and its rich history 😉.

 Background information on the forest giants of Heuvelland on HistoryFiles.